Stellar classification: Class F

 F-type stars have strengthening spectral lines H and K of Ca II.
 Neutral metals (Fe I, Cr I) beginning to gain on ionized metal lines by late F. Their spectra are characterized by the weaker hydrogen lines and ionized metals.
 Their color is white.
-About 1 in 33 (3.03%) of the main-sequence stars in the solar neighborhood are F-type stars, including 12 stars within 10 pc.
+About 1 in 33 (3.03%) of the main-sequence stars in the solar neighborhood are F-type stars, including 1 star Procyon A within 20 ly.